scottyschup/ruby-curriculum/w1d6-w1d7/git-workflow.md

 So far, all we've done is told git to prepare to commit; nothing is persisted to the repository.

-* `git commit -m`: `git commit` takes currently staged files and stores them in the repository. `-m` tells git which branch we want to commit to: specifically, `-m` commits to the master branch, which exists for all projects.
-You will be required to enter a comment summarizing the commit; makeit descriptive, so that someone reading your code can understand what you changed.
+* `git commit -m 'your commit message here'`: `git commit` takes currently staged files and stores them in the repository. `-m` is a flag indicating that we want to write our commit message on the command line.
+A commit message is a brief summary of the changes that we're committing.
+If we don't use the `-m` flag, then git will open our default editor so that we can compose our commit.
+Make your commit message descriptive, so that someone reading your commit history (maybe you!) can understand what you changed.

 At this point, our local repository has a record of the commit, but we haven't touched the remote repo.